The Subdudes: History

 After regrouping in 2002 (first as The Dudes but then re-adopting the name 'subdudes' in March 2003), Bob Dylan's guitarist Freddy Koella helped produce Miracle Mule.
 The album Behind the Levee (2006) was produced by bluesman Keb' Mo' and yielded a minor hit, "Papa Dukie and the Mud People" (better known by its refrain, "Love is a Beautiful Thing").
-Released in late 2007, the album Street Symphony was recorded in Nashville, Tennessee at Blackbird Studios in March 2007 and was produced by George Massenburg, who has worked with Little Feat.
+Released in late 2007, the album Street Symphony was recorded in Nashville, Tennessee, at Blackbird Studios in March 2007 and was produced by George Massenburg, who has worked with Little Feat.
 Released in late 2008, Live at the Ram's Head is available on CD or as a two DVD set, with one disc being the live show from "The Ram's Head" in Annapolis, Maryland, and the second DVD being Unplugged at Pleasant Plains, with interviews and live studio footage from the recording of Street Symphony in Nashville.

-Most recently (2009), the band's self-produced Flower Petals was recorded in Magnie's basement studio then mixed in Miami, Florida by The Albert Brothers and Steve Alaimo.
+Most recently (2009), the band's self-produced Flower Petals was recorded in Magnie's basement studio then mixed in Miami, Florida, by The Albert Brothers and Steve Alaimo.
 The album was a departure for the band, being much more country-oriented than previous releases.
-The cover art was by William Matthews, a Denver, Colorado artist well known for his Old West-style paintings.
+The cover art was by William Matthews, a Denver, Colorado, artist well known for his Old West-style paintings.
 Flower Petals was originally slated to be recorded as the follow-up to Miracle Mule in 2004 but was nixed by the band's record company at the time, Back Porch Records.
 Five years later, the band members financed the recording themselves then shopped around the completed tapes.

 The Subdudes' stature as New Orleans musicians was reflected by their inclusion individually and as a group in the HBO series Treme.

 After a hiatus starting in 2011, the original line-up reunited in March 2014, with Johnny Ray Allen on bass.
-Allen died on August 8, 2014 at age 56.
-The band has continued to tour with Tim Cook on bass.
+Allen died on August 8, 2014, at age 56.
+The band continued to tour with Tim Cook on bass.
+However, during the COVID pandemic, the band basically disbanded, posting a notice on bandsintown.com: "The Subdudes retired during the Covid-19 epidemic, but the members are active as solo artists and perform together on occasion."